Character and Fitness

 Bar examiners recognize that the stresses of law school and other life factors may result in the need to seek assistance.
 Applicants are encouraged to seek psychological counseling or psychiatric treatment if they feel the need for such treatment.
 The Board strongly encourages applicants to obtain such counseling or treatment whenever the applicant believes he or she might benefit from it.
-An applicant should not allow concern about a future bar application to dissuade him or her from obtaining needed treatment.
+An applicant should not allow concern about a future bar application to dissuade them from obtaining needed treatment.
 The Board views the decision to seek treatment as a positive factor in evaluating applications.
 Recent or severe conditions may result in additional inquiry.
 The Board seeks to obtain the information in the least invasive way possible while balancing the need to protect the public.
 If a prospective applicant has any concerns, the applicant may call the Board office for information on how the Board has handled similar situations in the past.